 This cockfight was finished.

-Roosters are naturally programmed to attack each other, and they are endowed with natural weapons for this specific purpose.
-It’s Natural Selection in action.
-Only the strongest survive, which leeds to a stronger species.
+Roosters attack each other in the wild all the time.
+In fact nature endowed them with weapons for this specific purpose.
+Only the strongest survive, creating a stronger species.

 What’s your opinion on cockfighting?
-Would you watch a match?